ChromiaProject/postchain/doc/snapshots/snapshot-modules.md

 The `SnapshotAware` lifecycle during import:

-1. `initializeImport(context)` — Optional; called once before any `constructDatum()`.
+1. `initializeImport(context)` — Called once before any `constructDatum()`.
 Prepare caches or temp tables if needed.
 2. `constructDatum(context, datums)` — Called zero or more times with batches of one or more datums; order is unspecified.
 Insert/update your tables accordingly.
-3. `finalizeImport(context)` — Optional; called once after all datums are processed.
+3. `finalizeImport(context)` — Called once after all datums are processed.
 Perform integrity checks, index builds, or cleanup.

 ## Examples